keyboardio/Chrysalis/README.md

 production build, use `yarn run build:all`, or limit it to a particular OS:
 `yarn run build:linux`, `yarn run build:mac` or `yarn run build:win`.
 See the `scripts` section of `package.json` for more scripts.

+### Debugging

+There are sample ENV file & debugging configurations provided in the `dev/sample` directory.
+There is also an example launch.json for VSCode under the `.vscode` directory under `dev/sample/.vscode/launch.json`.
+To debug the main process, you _may_ wish to launch from an IDE (without using the above in a terminal), configurations for VSCode are provided.